gregcartwright/dissertation/notes.md

 frailty (CFS of 7 to 9).
 The y-axis in these charts will be the number of patients for each category for whom advance care planning was carried out as a proportion of the total number of patients in that category.

+Similar bar charts will be used to show the relative frequnecy of advance care planning for gender, age group and presenting complaint.

+For statistical analysis chi squared test will be applied to look for a relationship between advance care planning and the variables level of frailty, age, gender and presenting complaint.

+In answer to point 4, I provide a form that will be used to collect data in appendix B.